egbalwaldmann/citizenproject.app/DEVELOPMENT_GUIDE.md

-# CLAUDE.md
+# Development Guide

-This file provides guidance to Claude Code (claude.ai/code) when working with code in this repository.
+This file provides guidance for developers working with code in this repository.

 ## Project Overview